 3. Develop New or Existing Hobbies

-Developing new hobbies–or diving deeper into existing ones–can help you redirect your focus to something that sparks joy.
-Grief is often associated with feelings of depression and lack of motivation, which can make it difficult to develop new hobbies or habits.
+Developing new hobbies, or diving deeper into existing ones, can help you redirect your focus to something that sparks joy.
+Grief and depression often go hand in hand, which can make it difficult to develop new hobbies or habits.
 However, activities such as painting, drawing, singing, dancing, or playing a sport each have their benefits, from providing new focus, to releasing helpful hormones, to connecting you with community members.

 4. Express Your Feelings